5 Best Electric Mouse Traps in 2026

 Pros

-• Only weatherproof electric mouse trap (IPX4 rating)
+• Weather-resistant electric trap in this comparison (IPX4 rating)

 • Dual battery/USB power flexibility